Home » Holidays Seasonal » Christmas Stocking Shelf

 Spray Paint Christmas Stocking Shelf

-Once everything was sanded nice and smooth it was time to paint.
-Several light coats of spray paint works best in my opinion.
-I always start with the back, that way if something gets smudged, it’s not as noticeable.
+Once everything was sanded nice and smooth, it was time to paint.
+Several light coats of spray paint work best, in my opinion.
+I always start with the back; it’s not as noticeable if something gets smudged.

 Single Coat Hooks Work Best for Christmas Stockings

-Since this is a shelf for holding Christmas stockings, I knew I needed single coat hooks.
-Checking my stash, I only had brushed nickel.
-So, I decided to paint them white.
+Since this shelf holds Christmas stockings, I knew I needed single-coat hooks.
+However, after checking my stash, I found only brushed nickel, so I decided to paint them white.

 What if the Hooks are the Wrong Color?